 - Select a connection.

-In a workspace in standard mode, you must click Publish in the upper-right corner after you commit the AnalyticDB for MySQL node.
-For more information, see Deploy a node.
+In a workspace in standard mode, you must click Deploy in the upper-right corner after you commit the node.
+For more information, see Deploy nodes.

-- Click in the toolbar to save the node.
+- Click the icon in the toolbar to save the node.

-- In the Submit New Version dialog box, enter your comments in the Change description field.
+- In the Commit Node dialog box, enter your comments in the Change description field.

 - Click OK.